Polycyclic aromatic hydrocarbon: Bonding and aromaticity

 The aromaticity varies for PAHs.
 According to Clar's rule, the resonance structure of a PAH that has the largest number of disjoint aromatic pi sextets—i.e. benzene-like moieties—is the most important for the characterization of the properties of that PAH.

 For example, phenanthrene has two Clar structures: one with just one aromatic sextet (the middle ring), and the other with two (the first and third rings).
 The latter case is therefore the more characteristic electronic nature of the two.
 Therefore, in this molecule the outer rings have greater aromatic character whereas the central ring is less aromatic and therefore more reactive.
 In contrast, in anthracene the resonance structures have one sextet each, which can be at any of the three rings, and the aromaticity spreads out more evenly across the whole molecule.
 This difference in number of sextets is reflected in the differing ultraviolet–visible spectra of these two isomers, as higher Clar pi-sextets are associated with larger HOMO-LUMO gaps; the highest-wavelength absorbance of phenanthrene is at 293 nm, while anthracene is at 374 nm.
 Three Clar structures with two sextets each are present in the four-ring chrysene structure: one having sextets in the first and third rings, one in the second and fourth rings, and one in the first and fourth rings.
 Superposition of these structures reveals that the aromaticity in the outer rings is greater (each has a sextet in two of the three Clar structures) compared to the inner rings (each has a sextet in only one of the three).

 Properties

 Physicochemical

 PAHs are nonpolar and lipophilic.
 Larger PAHs are generally insoluble in water, although some smaller PAHs are soluble.
 The larger members are also poorly soluble in organic solvents and in lipids.
 The larger members, e.g. perylene, are strongly colored.

 Redox

-Polycyclic aromatic compounds characteristically yield radical anions upon treatment with alkali metals.
+Polycyclic aromatic compounds characteristically yield radicals and anions upon treatment with alkali metals.
 The large PAH form dianions as well.
 The redox potential correlates with the size of the PAH.